← Heimdall Docs

 Steps

-1. 1Fetch the JWKS keys from the well-known endpoint on application startup
+1. 1Fetch the JWKS keys from GET /v1/.well-known/jwks.json on application startup

 3. 3On each incoming request, extract the Bearer token from the Authorization header